HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 ## 4. success stories

-- This user story is developed on branch `success-stories`.
+- This user story is developed on branch `home-success-stories`.
 - This branch is merged to `master` branch after completion.

 > some stories from the passed out students.